travis-ci/docs-travis-ci-com/user/languages/perl6.md

 described in the [general build configuration](/user/build-configuration/) guide.

+### When overriding build commands, do not use sudo

 When overriding the `install:` key to tweak dependency installation commands, do not use sudo.
 Travis CI Environment has Perl 6 versions